- The P0016 code stands for “Camshaft Position A – Camshaft Position Correlation (Bank 1)”, which means your crankshaft and camshaft are not in sync.

 - Some of the common causes of the P0016 code include a damaged timing chain or belt, a faulty camshaft or crankshaft reluctor wheel, and a bad camshaft or crankshaft sensor.

 - Other symptoms related to the P0016 code are rattling sounds from the engine and poor engine performance.

-The P0016 error code concerns the camshaft and crankshaft—two important components within your vehicle’s engine.
-These two must be perfectly synchronized for the engine to function properly.
-So, if your vehicle develops an issue that causes these two to fall out of sync, your OBD-II scanner may trigger a P0016.
+The P0016 error code concerns the camshaft and crankshaft.
+If your vehicle develops an issue that causes these two shafts to fall out of sync, the ECM/PCM may set a P0016 DTC.

 What Does the P0016 Code Mean?